-- A. Once a Vendor has been selected in accordance with Section 5 of this Ordinance, the Procurement Management Department shall prepare and Post a Notice of Intended Decision. - 1.
-The Notice of Intended Decision shall also be Posted on the County website within a reasonable time of the selection. - 2.
+A. Once a Vendor has been selected in accordance with Section 5 of this Ordinance, the Procurement Management Department shall prepare and Post a Notice of Intended Decision.

+- 1. The Notice of Intended Decision shall also be Posted on the County website within a reasonable time of the selection. - 2.
 The time period for a Procurement Protest, as outlined in Section 5.7, shall begin to run upon Posting of the Notice of Intended Decision. - B. After the Protest period in Section 5.7 has expired, the Procurement shall be awarded with reasonable promptness.
-After conclusion of Contract negotiations, as provided below, all Procurements will be formalized by entering into either a Contract with the Awarded Vendor or issuing a Purchase Order to the Awarded Vendor. - C. In regards to a Request For Proposal, Aafter the Notice of Intended Decision is issued, the Negotiation Team, if one is appointed, or the Department Director and Procurement Management Department with the assistance of the County Attorney's Office and County Manager's Office, if requested, will negotiate a Contract with the top ranked Vendor or a Purchase Order shall be issued to the selected Vendor in accordance with County policies and procedures.
+After conclusion of Contract negotiations, as provided below, all Procurements will be formalized by entering into either a Contract with the Awarded Vendor or issuing a Purchase Order to the Awarded Vendor. - C. In regards to a Request For Proposal, after the Notice of Intended Decision is issued, the Negotiation Team, if one is appointed, or the Department Director and Procurement Management Department with the assistance of the County Attorney's Office and County Manager's Office, if requested, will negotiate a Contract with the top ranked Vendor or a Purchase Order shall be issued to the selected Vendor in accordance with County policies and procedures.
 In the event the selected Vendor and County are unable to enter into a satisfactory Contract within a reasonable time, the Procurement Management Department may formally terminate negotiations, and begin negotiations with the next ranked Vendor.
-The Procurement Management Department may repeat this process with the ranked Vendors, in order, until a satisfactory Contract is achieved; however, at any time the Procurement Management Department may determine that it is in the best interest of the County to re-procure rather than continue negotiations with the ranked list of Vendors.

-- D. Once a satisfactory Contract has been reached, the Contract shall be presented for approval and execution by the Department with Approval Authority as provided in Section 3.2.
-Upon execution by both parties, the Notice to Proceed shall be issued to the Vendor.
-For Purchases that must be approved by the Board, the Award of a Procurement and approval of a Contract with the Vendor may be brought to the Board at the same time and approved with a single majority vote of the Board members who are present and eligible to vote.
-In regards to an Invitation to Negotiate the Negotiation Team, if one is appointed, or the Department Director and Procurement Management Department with the assistance of the County Attorney's Office and County Manager's Office, if requested, will negotiate with all Vendors until one is recommended for Contract award. - E. In the event of a Tie in a Competitive Procurement, the Procurement Management Department shall Award the Contract as outlined in the Solicitation documents.
-Once a satisfactory Contract has been reached, the Contract shall be presented for approval and execution by the Department with Approval Authority as provided in Section 3.2.
+The Procurement Management Department may repeat this process with the ranked Vendors, in order, until a satisfactory Contract is achieved; however, at any time the Procurement Management Department may determine that it is in the best interest of the County to re-procure rather than continue negotiations with the ranked list of Vendors. - D. In regard to an Invitation to Negotiate the Negotiation Team, if one is appointed, or the Department Director and Procurement Management Department with the assistance of the County Attorney's Office and County Manager's Office, if requested, will negotiate with all Vendors until one is recommended for Contract award. - E. Once a satisfactory Contract has been reached, the Contract shall be presented for approval and execution by the Department with Approval Authority as provided in Section 3.2.
 Upon execution by both parties, the Notice to Proceed shall be issued to the Vendor.
 For Purchases that must be approved by the Board, the Award of a Procurement and approval of a Contract with the Vendor may be brought to the Board at the same time and approved with a single majority vote of the Board members who are present and eligible to vote. - F. In the event of a Tie in a Competitive Procurement, the Procurement Management Department shall Award the Contract as outlined in the Solicitation documents.